mikeroyal/AR-VR-Guide/README.md

 [GPUImage3](https://github.com/BradLarson/GPUImage3) is the third generation of the [GPUImage framework](https://github.com/BradLarson/GPUImage), an open source project for performing GPU-accelerated image and video processing on Mac and iOS.
 The original GPUImage framework was written in Objective-C and targeted Mac and iOS, the second iteration rewritten in Swift using OpenGL to target Mac, iOS, and Linux, and now this third generation is redesigned to use [Apple's Metal](https://developer.apple.com/metal/) in place of OpenGL.

 [ARCore](https://developers.google.com/ar/) is a software development kit developed by Google that allows for augmented reality applications in the real world.
 These tools include environmental understanding, which allows devices to detect horizontal and vertical surfaces and planes.
 It also includes motion tracking, which lets phones understand and track their positions relative to the world.
 Also ARCore’s Light Estimation API lets your digital objects appear realistically as if they’re actually part of the physical world.

-[RealityCapture](https://www.capturingreality.com/) is a state-of-the-art photogrammetry software solution that creates virtual reality scenes, textured 3D meshes, orthographic projections, geo-referenced maps and much more from images and/or laser scans completely automatically.

 [Adobe Scantastic](https://labs.adobe.com/projects/scantastic/)  is a tool that makes the creation of 3D assets accessible to everyone.
 It can be used with just a mobile device (combined with Adobe's server-based photogrammetry pipeline), users can easily scan objects in their physical environment and turn them into 3D models which can then be imported into tools like Adobe Dimension and Adobe Aero.